baldurk/renderdoc/docs/in_application_api.rst

     Wildcard matching of `device` and `wndHandle` is described above in :cpp:func:`BeginFrameCapture`.

     There will be undefined results if there is not an active frame capture for the device/window combination.

+.. cpp:function:: void TriggerMultiFrameCapture(uint32_t numFrames)

+    This function will trigger multiple sequential frame captures as if the user had pressed one of the capture hotkeys before each frame.
+The captures will be taken from the next frames presented to whichever window is considered current.

+    :param uint32_t numFrames: the number of frames to capture, as an unsigned integer.